Killerpac/Discord-24-7-Bot/README.md

 Requires Discord.js@13 so You need to install it or else it won't run Use `npm i discord.js@dev` To install discord.js@13 if Needed

+Environment Variables are to be set by You.You Can also Create a .env File `TOKEN` is the Discord Bot Token.
+`CHANNEL` is the Discord Channel you want To ply the Music in.The Channel ID.